-Applications for the M.A. in Art History are considered for both fall and spring starts.
-Priority application deadlines to be considered for scholarships, fellowships and assistantships are Feb.
+Applications for the M.A. in Art History are considered for fall and spring starts.
+Application deadlines to be considered for admission, scholarships, fellowships and assistantships are Feb.
 1 for a fall start date and Oct.
 1 for a spring start date.

-Applying to a program in the College of Visual Arts and Design is a two-part process.
-An applicant must apply to both the Toulouse School of Graduate Studies and to the Department of Art History, as detailed in the following steps.
+Applying to a College of Visual Arts and Design program is a two-part process.
+An applicant must apply to the Toulouse School of Graduate Studies and the Department of Art History, as detailed in the following steps.

 Step 1: Apply to the UNT Toulouse Graduate School

 - Submit an online application at ApplyTexas as soon as possible.